twilio/twilio-salesforce/README.markdown

 1. Install the [Force.com Migration Tool](http://www.salesforce.com/us/developer/docs/daas/Content/forcemigrationtool_install.htm) plugin for Ant, if you don't already have it.

 1. Edit `install/build.properties` to insert your Salesforce username and password.
+Since we will be using the API to access Salesforce, remember to [append your Security Token](http://www.salesforce.com/us/developer/docs/api/Content/sforce_api_concepts_security.htm#topic-title_login_token) to your password.

-1. Open a terminal window to the `install` folder, then deploy using Ant:
+1. Open your command line to the `install` folder, then deploy using Ant:

     ```bash
     $ ant deployTwilio